aspose-pdf-cloud/aspose-pdf-cloud-java/README.md

 ## Read PDF Formats
 MHT, PCL, PS, XSLFO, MD

-## Enhancements in Version 24.4
+## Enhancements in Version 24.5
-- Convert PDF to optimized Text.
-- Convert PDF to EXCEL without Cloud Storage.
 - A new version of Aspose.PDF Cloud was prepared using the latest version of Aspose.PDF for .NET.

+## Bugs fixed in Version 24.5
+- Aspose.PDF Cloud Service Throws Bad Gateway Error intermittently.

 ## Installation
 To install the API client library to your local Maven repository, simply execute: